bbilger/yabapal/_posts/2013-07-04-java-generics-multiple-bounds.md

   * `<T extends Interface1 & Class>` (use: `<T extends Class & InterfaceX & ... & InterfaceN>`, instead)</span>
   * `<T extends Class1 & Class2 & ...>`  (this simply does not work)

-With this neat &#8220;trick&#8221; it is possible to
+With this neat *trick* it is possible to

   1. Avoid code duplication.
   2. Reduce code complexity.
   3. Avoid intermediate interfaces, if the classes are your own.
-  4. Avoid implicit requirements like &#8220;a caller has to call two or more methods consecutively on an interface&#8221;.
+  4. Avoid implicit requirements like "a caller has to call two or more methods consecutively on an interface".
 Avoiding this is somewhat essential in order to design good interfaces!

 Hope this helps!